Geffers/Geffers.github.io/index.md

 **_Coming soon, not yet available_**

-**This will be a selection of simple script files to maintain or enhance your favourite SBC**
+**Raspberry Pi - the computer not the pudding.
+This will be a selection of simple script files to maintain or enhance your favourite SBC**

 Your Raspberry Pi is like a family pet, so many projects, some headless, some with Desktop, this site will offer some simple